alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 category: Programming and code
 ---

-As [part of my app][docstore] for managing my electronic documents, there's a grid view that displays big thumbnails of all my files.
+As [part of my app][docstore] for storing my electronic documents, there's a grid view that displays big thumbnails of all my files.
 If I'm looking for something with a distinctive thumbnail (say, an ebook cover), I can easily skim a grid of thumbnails to find it.
 (I talked about how I create the PDF thumbnails in [a separate post][thumbnails].)

-When you hover over a card, it shows a little panel with some details about the file: when I saved it, what tags I've assigned, and the source URL.
+When you hover over a card, it shows a little panel with some details about the file: when I saved it, how I've tagged it, and where I downloaded it from.
 Here's a screenshot:

 <img src="/images/2019/docstore_card_view.jpg" style="width: 600px;" alt="Left: a red and yellow book cover with the words “Bled in Slovenian folk tales, by Dusica Kunaver”.
 Right: the same cover, with a portion of white and some metadata covering the bottom half of the book.
 A black arrow from the left to right image.">

 The source URL and tags are both clickable links.
-I can go back to the page where I downloaded a file from, or find other files with similar tags.
+I can go back to the original page, or see other files with the same tags.

 It's a bit visually jarring to see the [Bootstrap blue][bootstrap] next to the large thumbnail.
-I wanted to see if I could pick a tint colour from the thumbnail, and use that for the link colour -- for example, taking the bright red sash from the book cover above.
+I wanted to see if I could pick a colour from the thumbnail, and use that for the link colour -- for example, taking the bright red sash from the book cover above:

 <img src="/images/2019/docstore_card_view_red.jpg" style="width: 600px;" alt="The same card view above, but now the blue links are in red.">

 I've come up with an approach that seems to work fairly well, which uses [k-means clustering][k_means] to get the dominant images, and then compares the contrast with white to pick the best colour to use as the tint.
 I've tried my code with a few thousand images, and it picks reasonable colours each time -- not always optimal, but scanning the list I didn't see anything wildly inappropriate or unusable.

-Reader beware: I'm not a data scientist, and this isn't my speciality.
-This code works for my personal project, but you might want to double-check it before using it for anything bigger.

 [docstore]: https://github.com/alexwlchan/docstore
 [thumbnails]: /2019/07/creating-preview-thumbnails-of-pdf-documents/